Honda Civic (seventh generation): USDM (United States and Canada)

 Coupe: Trim levels available in North America for the coupe body style were the VP, DX (up to 2003), HX, LX (EM2), EX, LX Special Edition or EX Special Edition, Si and RAJ.
 The coupe, no longer available in Japan, was still sold in Europe.

-Sedan: Trim levels available in the sedan body style were the DX (ES1), VP (ES2), LX (ES1), EX (EN2), LX Special Edition (ES1), EX Special Edition (ES2), GX, and Hybrid (ES9).
+Sedan: Trim levels available in the sedan body style were the DX (ES1), VP (ES1), LX (ES1), EX (ES2), LX Special Edition (ES1), EX Special Edition (ES2), GX (EN2), and MX Hybrid (ES9).
 EX trim includes sunroof.
 The LX, EX & RAJ Special Edition included a six-disc changer, rear spoiler, ABS, larger 15-inch wheels and a more powerful engine (see below).
 There was also the EX Special Edition which added a sunroof and rear single cup holder.
 The Hybrid was the only trim available for the sedan style in Europe.

 In Canada, until 2003, there were DX and LX trims for both sedan and coupe, with the coupe additionally having the Si trim, largely equivalent to the US market EX coupe.

 In 2002, Honda Canada, in recognition of the one millionth sale of the Civic in Canada, introduced a limited edition version of the Civic called the Civic Coupe Si Veloz ("Veloz" - Spanish word, meaning "fast").
 The Veloz edition adds a front, rear and side skirts, rear spoiler, carbon fibre trim pieces, chrome exhaust tip, custom Veloz embroidered floor mats and Veloz badges.

 In 2003, a 30th Anniversary Edition was added to all models, as well as a Sport model for sedans.
 In 2004, the DX trim was replaced by a Special Edition (SE) model and the previous Sport model was replaced by a LX-G trim.